The Most Common Signs & Symptoms of Gastrointestinal Disorders

 Nausea & Vomiting

-Most digestive diseases include abdominal pain, so if you’re experiencing persistent abdominal pain, you should see a physician.
+Most digestive diseases include abdominal pain, so if you’re experiencing persistent abdominal pain, then you should see a nurse practitioner or physician.
 This could signal an ulcer, diverticulitis, or irritable bowel syndrome (IBS).

 If you’re experiencing any of these worrisome digestive symptoms, don’t hesitate to contact Digestive Health Center today for an evaluation.
 If you’re not sure if your GI symptom is serious enough to see a gastroenterologist, remember that any symptom you would define as “persistent” and/or “severe” deserves a diagnosis.Back to "Blog"